Coursemology/evaluator-slave/README.md

 2. Modify `.env` to suit your environment.
 Point to the host to your Coursemology instance, and specify the API email and API key.

+   1. You might need to configure a new user on your Coursemology instance, enable token authentication, and grant the `auto_grader` system/instance permission.

 3. Start the evaluator using the Procfile.
 You can use [foreman](https://github.com/ddollar/foreman) or any similar tool to generate system scripts for boot.